jepstein-eagle/adaptable/packages/adaptable/README.md

   }

  // Create an AdaptableOptions object which will include some basic properties
- // Add the underlying Vendor Grid object and any Enterprise modules we want to use
+ // Set the vendorGrid property to our gridOptions object and attach any Enterprise modules to modules property
  // Also attach any Predefined Config we need for when AdapTable first starts up const adaptableOptions: AdaptableOptions = {
     primaryKey: 'orderId',